 Before his law career, after graduating from Auburn University, Mr. Hanrahan was a project engineer and project manager with HCB Contractors and assisted with the management and construction of numerous commercial and institutional projects throughout the Southeast and Midwest.
 During his tenure, he played significant roles in the construction of the IBM Tower in Atlanta, Georgia; Union Station in St. Louis, Missouri; Stouffer’s Hotel, Legg Mason Office Tower in Baltimore, Maryland; HealthPark Hospital in Fort Myers, Florida; Waterside Marketplace in Norfolk, Virginia; and St. Mary’s Hospital in West Palm Beach, Florida.

-Prior to joining Taylor English, Mr. Hanrahan was a named partner at two construction law boutique firms and a member of King & Spalding and Smith, Currie & Hancock’s construction practices.
+Prior to joining Taylor English, Mr. Hanrahan was a named partner at two construction law boutique firms and a member of an American international corporate law firm and a large, national law firm's construction practices.

 Mr. Hanrahan is fully engaged in the construction industry and is an active participant with the Associated General Contractors (AGC) as a member of the Board of Directors and Legislative Committee of AGC Georgia.

 Associated General Contractors, Georgia Branch, Legislative Committee, Board of Directors, 2017

 American Bar Association, Forum on the Construction Industry and Litigation Section

 Atlanta Bar Association, Construction Section, Former Board Member